wad/digraph/README.md

 ## Input file format

 A node is identified by a letter between A to Z.
-A directed edge is the source and destination node, followed by the weight of that path, like "AB3".
+A directed edge is the source and destination node, followed by the weight of that route, like "AB3".
 The input data is a comma-delimited list of directed edges, such as the following:

 ```